Mystery Science Theater 3000: Reactions by those parodied

 Director Rick Sloane was shocked at his treatment at the conclusion of Hobgoblins, in which Sloane himself was mercilessly mocked over the film's end credits.
 In a 2008 interview, however, Sloane clarified his comments, saying that "I laughed through the entire MST3K episode, until the very end.
 I wasn't expecting the humor to suddenly be at my own expense.
 I was mortified when they dragged out the cardboard cutout and pretended to do an interview with me.
 I was caught off guard.
 I had never seen them rip apart any other director before on the show."
 However, he credits the success of the MST3K episode with inspiring him to make a sequel to Hobgoblins, released in 2009.

 Others, however, have been more positive: Robert Fiveson and Myrl Schriebman, producers of Parts: The Clonus Horror, said they were "flattered" to see the film appear on MST3K.
 Actor Miles O'Keeffe, the star of the film Cave Dwellers, called Best Brains and personally requested a copy of the MST3K treatment of the film, saying he enjoyed their skewering of what he had considered to be a surreal experience; according to Hodgson, O'Keeffe said his friends always heckled his performance in the film when it was on, and he appreciated the MST3K treatment.
 In the form of an essay and E. E. Cummings-esque poem, Mike Nelson paid tribute to O'Keeffe with a humorous mix of adulation and fear.

 Rex Reason, star of This Island Earth, made appearances at several MST3K events and credits MST3K with introducing the film to a new generation.
 The crew of Time Chasers held a party the night the MST3K treatment of their film aired and, while reactions were mixed, director David Giancola said, "Most of us were fans and knew what to expect and we roared with laughter and drank way too much.
 I had a blast, never laughed so hard in my life."

 Actor Adam West, star of the 1960s Batman TV series, co-starred in Zombie Nightmare, another film MST3K mocked.
 West apparently held no grudges, as he hosted the 1994 "Turkey Day" marathon in which the episode featuring Zombie Nightmare had its broadcast premiere.
-Mamie Van Doren (who appeared in episode 112, Untamed Youth, and episode 601, Girls Town), Robert Vaughn (star of episode 315, Teenage Cave Man, which he called the worst movie ever made) and Beverly Garland (who had appeared in many MST3K-featured Roger Corman films) also hosted at the marathon.
+Mamie Van Doren (who appeared in Untamed Youth and Girls Town), Robert Vaughn (star of Teenage Cave Man, which he called the worst movie ever made) and Beverly Garland (who had appeared in three MST3K-featured Roger Corman films) also appeared during the marathon to introduce the episodes featuring their films.